Health Sciences Centre (HSC), Room 4H24, ext. 26654

 The Midwifery Education Program at McMaster University is a collaborative venture shared by McMaster, Ryerson and Laurentian Universities, and leads to a Bachelor of Health Sciences (B.H.Sc.) in Midwifery.

 Admission Procedures and Requirements

 Enrolment in the Midwifery Education Program is limited.
 Admission into the Midwifery Education Program is by selection and reserved for candidates who meet all requirements and who satisfy the academic regulations of the university.
 Possession of the minimum requirements does not guarantee an offer of admission.
 It is recommended that applicants have completed at least one year of university prior to applying.
-All certified transcripts from secondary and post secondary education previously attended must be forwarded to the Office of the Registrar.
+All certified transcripts from secondary and post secondary education previously attended by external applicants must be forwarded to the Office of the Registrar.
 The application deadline is February 1 each year for the following September intake.
-Applications received after February 1 will not be considered.
-Please note that all required courses must be completed, with final grades available on any and all official transcripts at the time of application (excluding current Secondary School students.)
+Applications or supporting documents received after February 1 will not be considered.
+Please note that all required courses must be completed, with final grades available on any and all official transcripts at the time of application (excluding current Secondary School students).
 All official transcripts must be submitted by the February 1 deadline.
 All documents submitted with the application become property of the university.